NCSU-High-Powered-Rocketry-Club/PotatoStation/README.md

-# Potato-Station Ground Control System
+# PotatoStation Ground Control System

 This is the repository for the PotatoStation ground control software, which is a multi-purpose ground control GUI slash control system for a variety of payloads for the NASA Student Launch Challenge.